 Get a taste of paradise in this small family-owned cacao farm that’s located in Oahu.
 Their two-hour Cacao Farm & Chocolate Tasting Tour is the perfect opportunity to learn every step of the cacao making process.

 Stroll across 10 acres of land and smell, taste, and learn everything there is to know about growing cacao trees.
-You’ll also learn how to harvest and grind cacao beans, and how they make their bars of artisanal chocolate.
+You’ll also learn how to harvest and grind cacao beans, and how they make their bars of artisanal chocolate at this Kaneohe Chocolate Factory.

-The tour guides walk you through this Oahu chocolate farm’s history and delve into the original “canoe crops.”
-These were introduced to the land by the first voyagers that first arrived in the islands.
+The Oahu chocolate farm tour guides walk you through this Oahu chocolate farm’s history and delve into the original “canoe crops.”
+These were introduced to the land by the first voyagers who first arrived on the islands.

 And don’t worry about keeping the little ones engaged!
 The guides make sure to keep things fun and actively engage with the kids by asking them questions.
 Best of all?
-You’ll get to sample different flavors and textures of all the premium chocolates they grow in their farm.
+You’ll get to sample different chocolate flavors and textures of all the premium chocolates they grow on their farm during the chocolate tasting.

 You’ll also find baby goats and playhouses which will be a total slam dunk with the kids.
-And if you have time to squeeze it in your schedule, the farm offers a Yoga with Goats and Chocolate Tasting Tour.
+And if you have time to squeeze it into your schedule, the Oahu Cacao Farm offers a Yoga with Goats and Chocolate Tasting Tour

-Their chocolate farm tour is one of the most popular ones in Kauai.
+Their Kauai chocolate tour is one of the most popular ones in Kauai.
 And is truly an enjoyable experience for kids of all ages.
-The farm offers a three-hour tour that costs $125 for adults and $95 for children ages 7 and older.
+The farm offers a three-hour tour that costs $135 for adults and $95 for children ages 7 and older.

-Their walking tour will take you through the fields where they plant cacao seeds, starting at their lavish botanical gardens where you’ll get to taste their internationally-acclaimed palm-blossom Kauai honey and lots of local tropical fruits.
+Their walking guided cocoa farm tour will take you through the fields where they plant cacao seeds, starting at their lavish botanical gardens where you’ll get to taste their internationally acclaimed palm-blossom Kauai honey and lots of local tropical fruits.

 The farm operates all year long, whether it rains or not.
 But make sure to check out their website before heading out.
-Check out my full Kauai chocolate farm tour review.
+Check out my full Kauai chocolate farm tour guide for more Lydgate Farms Kaua’i reviews.

-Embark in the fascinating journey of how chocolate is made in the Lavaloha farm, located just 10 minutes away from Hilo.
-Nestled atop the stunning Mauna Kea volcano, the farm offers a Tree-to-Chocolate Tour that lets you pick a fresh pod from the trees.
+Embark on the fascinating journey of how chocolate is made in the Lavaloha farm, located just 10 minutes away from Hilo.
+Nestled atop the stunning Mauna Kea volcano, the Big Island Hawaii chocolate farm offers a Tree-to-Chocolate Tour that lets you pick a fresh pod from the trees.
 How incredible is that?

-From the process it takes to make a chocolate bar, to bringing awareness to the challenges the cacao industry is facing worldwide, there are so many things to see, do, and learn on this 60-minute chocolate tour.
+From the process it takes to make a chocolate bar, to bringing awareness to the challenges the cacao industry is facing worldwide, there are so many things to see, do, and learn on this 60-minute Big Island Chocolate Farm Tour.
 Read our full Lavaloha Chocolate Farm tour review HERE.

 For example, did you know that in Hawaii, cacao beans have a higher concentration of fat than the beans that grow in warmer regions?
 That’s one of the reasons why Hawaiian-grown chocolate is so scrumptious.
 When it comes to cacao, the higher the fat content, the more delicious the chocolate!